cedholm/Hybrid_Model_COVID-19/README.md

 **Inputs**
 <br /> &nbsp;&nbsp;&nbsp;
-COVID_MultiStart(NoStartPoints, Tstart, Tend, place, testnumber)
+*COVID_MultiStart(NoStartPoints, Tstart, Tend, place, testnumber)*
 <br /> &nbsp;&nbsp;&nbsp;
+<br /> &nbsp;&nbsp;&nbsp;
 NoStartPoints: The number of starting points you want Multistart to use, the more you use the longer the code will take to run.
-Start with a low value and increase when you see convergence.